Drindrin77/staycation-technical-test-master/README.md

 Improvisation is welcome, as long as it demonstrates your ability to build great apps with us!

 ## Launch the apps
-To launch the app, just run make start.
+To launch the app, just run make start and go to the website http://localhost:3000/
 ## Coding guidelines

 ### Do whatever you want with the code! 💪️